bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mcconnell.md

 **James McConnell** was an Irish mathematician who worked on quantum mechanics and the applications of Lie groups.

 ### Mathematical Profile (Excerpt):
-* Robert McConnell died when James was four years old and he was brought up by his mother.
-* James and his mother were in Talbot Street in Dublin on 14 October 1920 when there was a shootout between a British Secret Service surveillance team and Seán Treacy, one of the leaders of the Irish Republican Army.
 * Treacy and two British agents were killed in the shootout and this traumatic experience was witnessed by the five year old James.
 * For the rest of his life James retained a vivid mental picture of the scene and he could name every shop on both sides of the street.
 * McConnell was educated at the O'Connell School on North Richmond Street in Dublin.